-- 1) Use only antennas approved for use with the C406-1 Series ELT.
-The ELT will not work properly without being connected to an antenna for which it was designed. - Verify the antenna selected matches the requirements of the specific installation.
-Considerations include aircraft maximum rated speed, location restrictions, and any other considerations specific to an installation.
+- 1) Use only antennas approved for use with the C406-2 Series ELT.
+The ELT will not work properly without being connected to an antenna for which it was designed. - 2) Verify the antenna selected matches the requirements of the specific installation.
+Considerations include aircraft maximum rated speed, location restrictions, and any other considerations specific to the installation.